Julie TippensAssociate Professor

 Dr. Julie Tippens is a community-engaged researcher specializing in forced migration, refugees, global health, and health disparities.
 She has worked as a practitioner and researcher with refugees and asylum seekers in North America, Southeast Asia, and East Africa for more than 15 years.

 Dr. Tippens is broadly trained across the health and social sciences and utilizes ethnographic, participatory, and visual methods to glean insight into the social, cultural, and structural determinants that affect refugees' health and wellbeing in the U.S., Kenya, and Tanzania.
 She has conducted research on a wide range of topics pertaining to refugee health, including community resilience and social capital, mental health and psychosocial wellbeing, elder and intergenerational social support, sexual and reproductive health, access to health and social services, and health workforce / community health workers.

 As an engaged researcher, Dr. Tippens brings her work to the community.
 She enjoys working collaboratively with stakeholders representing universities in East Africa, intergovernmental agencies, international nongovernmental organizations (NGOs), and community-based organizations and coalitions.
 She has an institutional affiliation with the Moi University Peace and Reconciliation Institute in Kenya.

-In her spare time, Dr. Tippens can be found drinking coffee, traveling, taking photographs, and spending time with her spouse, Mohamed, and dog, Desmond.
+In her spare time, Dr. Tippens loves drinking coffee, snapping photographs, watching Swahili telenovelas, and spending time with her spouse, Mohamed, and their pets, Bernie and Nyundo.